Linaro/Connect/_posts/lcu14/2015-06-30-lcu14-410-how-to-build-an-energy-model-for-your-soc.markdown

 ---------------------------------------------------

 ★ Session Summary ★
-- ARM to provide a quick overview of the current energy model
+- Arm to provide a quick overview of the current energy model
 - Introduce the methodology/recipe used to build the energy model
 - Discuss ways in which the model is used today and intended next steps
 - Key outcomes: